imagingbook/gopro-file-renamer/README.md

 If it was not simply a mistake its real intentions are well hidden.

 ## What this tool does
-This program renames GoPro files in a specified directory (recursively) to
+This program renames GoPro files in a specified root directory (recursively) to
 ```
 GH010527.MP4 ---> 052701-GH010527.MP4
 GH020527.MP4 ---> 052702-GH020527.MP4